techgnosis/veganweightloss/readme.md

 Healthy vegan weight loss for the truly lazy

 If you want to lose weight in a low effort way while maintaining muscle mass and remaining vegan, this is for you.
+This guide intends to be formulaic, which decreases

 Methods:
 * Eating 100+ grams of protein a day